IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

-### C. Collect evidence to proof that the location is the same as the one from the video.
+### C. Collect evidence to prove that the location is the same as the one from the video.

 ______